Updated August 2024

 Voltric is pretty new to the car subscription market and very similar to how elmo operates with only electric vehicles available.
 Prices start from £500 and vehicles on offer include the Fiat 500e, Kia eNiro, MG ZS and the Mercedes EQA.

-Insurance is included within the monthly rental and there is also a non-refundable activation fee which starts at £199.
+Insurance is included in the monthly rental and there is also a non-refundable activation fee which starts at £199.

 Ezoo

-If you are looking at affordable electric car leases, then a Renault Twizy could be yours from just £239 per month.
-Ezoo has an excellent range of electric vehicles available with insurance included as part of their car subscription package.
+If you are looking at affordable electric car leases, then Volkswagen E-Up could be yours from just £599 per month.
+Ezoo has an excellent range of electric vehicles with insurance included as part of their car subscription package.

 You can browse the vehicles online and book the vehicle.